corkami/pocs/collisions/README.md

 So in the end, the current GIF limitations for *instant* MD5 collisions are:
 - no animation
-- the images have to be normalized to the same palette - see [Gifsicle](https://www.lcdf.org/gifsicle/)
+- the images have to be normalized to the same palette - see [`gifsicle --use-colormap web`](https://www.lcdf.org/gifsicle/)
 - the images have to be the same dimensions
 - after 11 minutes, both files will show the same image